 Prerequisite: SPAN 1 or One year of high school Spanish.
+Transferable to CSU/UC UC-Unit limit

 A continuation of Spanish I Provides further basic communication skills through listening, speaking, reading and writing.
 This course introduces the present perfect, the conditional, the future and subjunctive verb cases.
 It includes practice at the intermediate level and review of the fundamental of Spanish grammar.
 (L)